Franchise Financing Options

 In a good economy, landlords charge high rents and tenants pay for everything.
 In a down economy, the reverse is true, and you can negotiate many items before signing a lease: tenant improvement allowances, free rent, or reduced rents if a mall's anchor tenant moves out.
 Since you may be new to negotiating commercial leases, it's often worthwhile to hire a professional lease negotiator, consultant, or commercial real estate broker to represent you.
 Some franchisors have specialists on staff who can help franchisees get the best deal.
 And always run any lease agreement by an attorney experienced in this area.
-The up-front fees will pay off each month for the life of your lease.
+The up-front fees will pay off in lower leasing costs each month for the life of your lease.

 Programs to encourage the participation of women in business exist at the federal, state, and local levels.
 And in 1996 the IFA formed the Women's Franchise Committee to encourage women to take part in franchising.
 The IFA's Women's Franchise Discussion Forum is an excellent source of information and networking.

-Some states and cities offer job-creation programs that encourage new businesses to set up shop in their area by rewarding them with economic incentives such as tax credits or loans.
+Some states and cities offer job creation programs that encourage new businesses to set up shop in their area by rewarding them with economic incentives such as tax credits or loans.
 Check with the relevant economic development officials in your chosen territory to see if these programs exist and how to qualify.

 In the end, successfully funding your franchise concept, whether in good economic times or bad, often has as much to do with who you are and how you present yourself to prospective lenders than all the number-crunching you could ever do.
 But run the numbers too!